hasanmoudud/geocompr/main.md

 In fact, most early computers and GISs such had GRASS relied exclusively on CLIs, before the widespread uptake of computer mice and high resolution screens in the 1990s.
 ]
-In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with GRASS (the longest-standing GIS program, which originated as a CLI), QGIS, SAGA and gvSIG with dockable CLIs, but 'pointing and clicking' is the norm.
+In dedicated GIS packages, by contrast, the emphasis tends to be on the graphical user interface (GUI): you *can* interact with GRASS (one of the longest-standing GIS programs, which originated as a CLI), QGIS, SAGA and gvSIG with dockable CLIs, but 'pointing and clicking' is the norm.
 This means many GIS users miss-out on the advantages of the command-line according to Gary Sherman, creator of QGIS [@sherman_desktop_2008]:

 > With the advent of 'modern' GIS software, most people want to point and